ipfs-shipyard/ipfs-primer/publishing-changes/README.md

 * Update Files on IPFS using IPNS
 * Explain how version histories of files appear on IPFS
 * Explain why IPFS is called the Permanent Web
-* Track an entire website using IPFS and IPNS as it changes over time
+* Track and Publish an entire website as it changes over time using IPFS and IPNS

 ## Key Concepts
 * IPNS
 * The Permanent Web
+* Using Hashes to uniquely identify versions of content

 ## Conceptual Framework